 CS:1020 | Principles of Computing | 3 |

-Radiation therapy program graduates are knowledgeable and skilled medical professionals proficient in delivering therapeutic radiation.
 Admission to this two-year program is selective and competitive; acceptance is not guaranteed.
 Students must satisfy all UI admission requirements, complete all prerequisites, and be accepted into the radiation therapy professional program following an application and selection process.
-See Radiation Therapy on the Radiation Sciences Program website.
+See the Radiation Sciences website for more information.

 Radiation Therapy